-“GIAMBOLOGNA AND MORGAN LE FAY” is the name of the 2020 fund-raising which involves “an intriguing 16th-century complex, the Fonte della Fata Morgana, a very unusual example of garden architecture that is half-nymphaeum, half-grotto and which, inside, housed the marble statue of Morgan Le Fay sculpted by Giambologna in his youth”.
+“GIAMBOLOGNA AND MORGAN LE FAY” is the name of the 2020 and 2021 fund-raising which involves “an intriguing 16th-century complex, the Fonte della Fata Morgana, a very unusual example of garden architecture that is half-nymphaeum, half-grotto and which, inside, housed the marble statue of Morgan Le Fay sculpted by Giambologna in his youth”.

 Initially, the goal was to reproduce the statue of Morgan Le Fay by hand and house it in the space for which it was designed.
 But, subsequently, it was decided to restore the entire “Fonte della Fata Morgana” (“Fountain of Morgan Le Fay”) complex—also known locally as the “Casina delle Fate” (“Little Fairy House”) – which was built by Bernardo Vecchietti in the second half of the 16th century inside the grounds of Villa Il Riposo, his summer home in the heart of the Chianti area in the foothills of Fattucchia.

 Donated several decades ago to the town of Bagno a Ripoli by the Morrocchi family, the “Fonte della Fata Morgana” requires urgent restoration work.

 Creation of the copy has been entrusted to restorer Filippo Tattini, specialized in cultural heritage restorations, who has reproduced the Giambologna statue using complex manual techniques, aided by state-of-the-art technologies.

 The copy has been recreated in its original dimensions (99 x 45 x 68 cm) using a mix of hydraulic and inert binders—powders and pigments—and was on-view during the exhibition in the Palazzo Corsini ballroom, prior to being set once again in its original home.